red-data-tools/YouPlot/README.md

 ### How to specify the delimiter?

 Use the `-d` option.
 To specify a blank space, you can use `uplot bar -d ' ' data.txt`.
 You do not need to use `-d` option for tab-delimited text since the default value is tab.

 ### Is there a way to specify a column as the x-axis or y-axis?

 Not yet.
-In principle, YouPlot treats the first column as the X axis and the second column as the Y axis.
-When working with multiple series, the first row is the X axis, the second row is series 1, the third row is series 2, and so on.
+YouPlot treats the first column as the X axis and the second column as the Y axis.
+When working with multiple series, the first column is the X axis, the second column is series Y1, the third column is series Y2, and so on.
 If you pass only one column of data for `line` and `bar`, YouPlot will automatically use a sequential number starting from 1 as the X-axis.

-The　`--fmt xyy`, `--fmt xyxy` and `--fmt yx` options give you a few more choices.
+* `--fmt xyy` `--fmt xyxy` `--fmt yx` options give you a few more choices.
 See `youplot <command> --help` for more details.

-YouPlot has limited functionalities, but you can use shell scripts such as `awk '{print $2, $1}'` to swap lines.
+* Use `awk '{print $2, $1}'` to swap lines.
+* Use `paste` to concatenate series.

 ### How to plot real-time data?